CodeYourFuture/Module-Onboarding/Wireframe/article 2.md

 4. Improving efficiency-helps to avoid major changes as the project is developed
 5. Focusing on functionality- helps to have a user friendly design

-Summary
-A wireframe is a simple visual layout that outlines the structure and fuctionality of a website or app.
-It is used by developers before starting the project design and development stage.
-Wireframes can be seen as addressing fuctionallity rather than design details.